 If you have a tax lien, funding from a bank isn’t possible.
 TCI Business Capital offers creative finance solutions with our invoice factoring programs so that they’re no longer an issue when it comes to financing your business.

-If you’re company is in a post-petition or reorganization and in need of some working capital, accounts-receivable financing with TCI Business Capital provides cash for companies in these types of situations.
+If your company is in a post-petition or reorganization and in need of some working capital, accounts receivable financing with TCI Business Capital provides cash for companies in these types of situations.

 |Terre Haute||South Bend|

-A variety of wildlife inhabit the state including mountain goats, antelope, wild boar, porcupines, leopards, red fox, wolves and many others.
+A variety of wildlife inhabits the state including mountain goats, antelope, wild boar, porcupines, leopards, red fox, wolves, and many others.
 Common birds throughout the state include the black duck, blue heron, bald eagle, field sparrow and the state bird, the cardinal.